 Going a little left field, I experimented with Notion, a tool I’ve been using for work and transforming a set of pages into my website using Super.so.
 This seemed like a great idea and utilised a tool I’m already using, and the simplicity was a joy.
 Super.so was great for making the set of pages into a native website, but I soon became frustrated with creating a blog site using these services.

-Ultimately, all the options I assessed so far were going to cost more and provide me with less.
-So finally, to remove some chaos, I nearly reverted back to WordPress but this time hosting on their SASS .com solution, but… URLs… U-R-L’s.
+Ultimately, all the options I assessed so far would cost more and provide me with less.
+So finally, to remove some chaos, I nearly reverted back to WordPress, but this time hosting on their SASS .com solution, but… URLs… U-R-L’s.
 I’m super picky with my URLs.
 I want them short and straight to the point; wordpress.com insisted on URLs with the publish date in them, whereas hosting WordPress yourself offered more freedom unless I was willing to pay more.
 So, while this sense-check was valuable, I gained more knowledge of what’s on the market.
-I was being led back to my current set up but forcing me to think about making some tweaks to improve the situation.
+I was being led back to my current setup but forcing me to think about making some tweaks to improve the situation.

 Doing a complete 360

 Feeling a little like Liz Truss and mini-budgets, I have done a complete U-turn on all my research.
 My search for the holy grail would ultimately give me some of what I wanted but cost me more.
-Ghost, Substack, and Notion coupled with Super.so, and hosting with WordPress were all more costly options, but I would have felt too restricted.
+Ghost, Substack, Super.so, and WordPress hosting were more costly options, but I would have felt too restricted.

 Rethinking what I need